numaproj/numaflow-java/development.md

 ### Deploying

-After confiring that your changes pass local testing, you should roll back the version updates before publishing the PR.
+After confirming that your changes pass local testing, you should roll back the version updates before publishing the PR.
 The real version updates can be raised in a separate PR, which is discussed in the [After Release](#after-release) section.